slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- M. Vázquez Montalban*
 > *"Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day."
 -- Paulo Coelho*
+> *"Until you make the uncouncious conscious, it will direct your life and you will call it fate."
+-- C.C Jung*
+> *"When I think I'm unfairly hated, I try to remember that I'm unfairly loved."
+-- R.C.
+Sproul
 -->

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."